Seven Ways Women Can Improve Their Marriages

 How Independence Can Make You a Better Wife

-Helplessness and weakness can be a strain on any relationship.
-Think about what tends to happen when the bulk of responsibility in a relationship is left for one person to deal with the majority of the time.
-If the other partner takes on the role of a sheltered child, routinely expressing qualities of helplessness and weakness, the unintended result in both partners can be the development of bitterness and contempt.
+When an able-bodied partner takes on the role of a sheltered child, routinely expressing qualities of helplessness and weakness, the unintended result in both partners can be the development of bitterness and contempt.

 Bitterness can develop on the part of the person who ends up pulling all the weight and making all the hard decisions.
 Meanwhile, the person who has silently subjected themselves without (vocalized) complaint to the (naturally sometimes fallible) leadership of another human being can develop a strong sense of contempt.
 How easy it is to criticize from the sidelines.
 Taking on the role of a dependent, sheltered little girl who needs guidance is a mask for taking the easy way out, leaving the leader to be blamed for anything that goes wrong.